 A yellow arsenic sulfide, a rare mineral usually described as a lemon or canary yellow or sometimes as a golden or brownish yellow.
 Our orpiment is an intensely bright pigment of crystalline particles from Kyrgyzstan.
 Learn more.

 WARNING!
 CONTAINS ARSENIC.
 Please read the MSDS for cautionary statements.

 Orpiment is yellow arsenic sulfide, usually described as a lemon or canary yellow or sometimes as a golden or brownish yellow.
 It is designated as brilliant yellow in Munsell notation 4.4Y 8.7/8.9.
-Our orpiment is made from natural mineral sources near Kadamdzhay in Kyrgyzstan and is an intensely bright pigment of crystalline particles.
+Our orpiment is made from natural mineral sources near Kadamdzhay in Kyrgyzstan or Hubei Province, China, and is an intensely bright pigment of crystalline particles.

 German: Rauschgelb, Operment